jonmcalder/data_is_in_the_details/blog_post/data_in_details.md

 ### Appendix: Converting Scripts to Functions

 **Quick reminder:**
 A function has a `name`, `arguments` and `code`.
-The code below shows how they fit together.
+The chunk below shows how they fit together.
 The `function` call is used to tell `R` that we are creating an object called `name` which is a function.
-The `argument`s indicate those data which the user must specify, unless they have a default value specified.
+The `argument`s indicate those variables which the user must specify, unless they have a default value specified.
 If a default value is specified, the `argument` can be left out when the function is called.